-A little over ten years ago, I was leaving MBNA America following an acquisition by Bank of America.
+A little over 13 years ago, I was leaving MBNA America following an acquisition by Bank of America.

 I really hadn’t searched for a job in nearly 20 years, so I wasn’t quite sure where to start.

-I was discussing the job search process with a trusted colleague and long time friend.
+I was discussing the job search process with a trusted colleague and longtime friend of mine.
 He gave me some of the best advice ever:

 “Do your due diligence on whatever company you’re going with."

-That advice has run through my head thousands of times, not just from the job search standpoint but also in my field of work.
+That advice has run through my head thousands of times, not just from the job search standpoint but also has been applied to my field of work.

-Seems like simple advice, right?
-But it's simple enough to make sense for so many reasons.
-It helped me find the right job and it has always helped me with vendor management.
-So let's now look specifically at why due diligence is important and keep in mind how it relates to your vendor management program:
+Seems like straightforward advice, right?
+It's perfectly simple enough for so many reasons.
+It helped me find the right job, and it has always helped me with vendor management.
+So, let's now look specifically at why due diligence is important and keep in mind how it relates to your vendor management program:

-- Due diligence shouldn’t be a one time static event, it should be revisited at least on a periodic basis – or annually for your critical/high risk vendors – and, at the very minimum well before the contract comes back up for renewal.
+- Continuous Reviews: Due diligence shouldn’t be a one-time static event as it should be revisited at least on a periodic basis – or annually for your critical/high risk vendors – and, at the very minimum, well before the contract comes back up for renewal.
 Make sure things haven’t changed; make sure you know as much about the company now as you did way back when the contract was first negotiated.
 New risks can, and do, arise.